200 South Hamilton Road

 increase and urged drivers to remain cognizant and focused.
 She referenced

-Mr. Orsley’s earlier comments about infrastructure and said investing in
+Mr. Orsley’s earlier comments about infrastructure and said investing in trails,

-these issues daily.
+issues daily.

 Mayor Jadwin reported that the Franklin County Engineers Office led paving